Chocolate Lab Makes Remarkable Recovery From Paralysis

 A long, painful recovery

 After a successful surgery to correct the fractured vertebra, Fizban had to remain strapped down for 10 days.
 During that time he also received two sessions of stem cell treatment, a fairly novel approach for pets in which stem cells from the bone marrow are injected into the damaged area and the cells suppress inflammation, relieve pain, and allow new tissue to grow.
+Aaron paid for those treatments out of his own pocket.

 Through it all, Fizban was alert and remained the spirited dog that Aaron loved.